jcahiles-visp-net/react-code-review-checklist/README.md

 ## Keep components small

 ## Event listeners removed
+Creating anything that has the ability to manipulate the DOM directly is not React-friendly.
+React relies on its virtual dom to render objects.
+Directly changing the DOM will blind the virtual DOM from those changes.
 ```javascript
 // Don't do this inside a react component
 const value = document.getElementById('check').addEventListener('click', function(){